 To view the Chrome downloads, go to Chrome://downloads.

 To view or delete your Chrome browsing history, by going to Chrome://history.

-Apart from the straight forward ones, there are a number of secret URLs for your favourite browser.
+Apart from the straightforward ones, there are a number of secret URLs for your favorite browser.
 To view the complete list of Chrome URLs, go to chrome://chrome-urls.
 Let’s explore them one by one.

 1. chrome://accessibility – gives you the list of opened Chrome tabs and their accessibility information.
 You can turn the accessibility feature on or off for each of the tabs.

 2. chrome://appcache-internals – lists all those websites which are app cached and the storage used by each one of them.